Rohith-bagde/food-app/README.md

   -Copyright
   -Address

+- for useState
   // useState to manage the filtered restaurants
   // Initially, set filteredRestaurants to the complete list of restaurants
   // so that all restaurants are displayed initially

       // useState is a React Hook that lets you add state to functional components
       // Here, filteredRestaurants is the state variable and setFilteredRestaurants is the function to update it